 The total or global error in a simulation is a combination of errors from two sources.
 The local error emerges from the extrapolation process within a time step.
-For the backward Euler method this is easily analyzed with Taylor's theorem truncated at the term proportional to Δt .
+For the backward Euler method this is easily analyzed with Taylor's series truncated at the term proportional to $\Delta t$ .

 $$V(t+\Delta t) = V(t) + V'(t+\Delta t) \Delta t - V''(t^) \frac{\Delta t^2}{2}$$ Eq.
-4.31 where $t \le t^ \le t + \Delta t$.
+4.31 where $t \le t^ \le t + \Delta t$ .

-The forward and backward Euler methods both ignore second and higher order terms, so the error at each step is proportional to Δt^2 .
-Integrating over a fixed time interval T requires $T/\Delta t$ steps, so the error that accumulates in this interval is on the order of $\Delta t^2 T/\Delta t$, i.e. the net error is proportional to Δt .
-Applying a similar analysis to the Crank-Nicholson method finds that its local error is proportional to Δt^2 .
-Therefore we can always decrease the local error of these fixed step methods as much as we like by reducing Δt .
+The forward and backward Euler methods both ignore second and higher order terms, so the error at each step is proportional to $\Delta t^2$ .
+Integrating over a time interval T requires $T/\Delta t$ steps, so the error that accumulates in this interval is on the order of $\Delta t^2 T/\Delta t$ , i.e. the local error for the Euler methods is proportional to $\Delta t$ .
+Applying a similar analysis to the Crank-Nicholson method finds that its local error is proportional to $\Delta t^2$ .
+Therefore we can always decrease the local error of these fixed step methods as much as we like by reducing $\Delta t$ .

 The second contribution to total error comes from the cumulative effect of past errors, which have moved the computed solution away from the trajectory of the analytic solution.
-Thus, if our computer solution has a nonzero total error at time t_1 , then even if we were to thereafter solve the equations exactly using the state values at t_1 as our initial condition, the future solution will be inaccurate because we are on a different trajectory.
+Thus, if our computer solution has a nonzero total error at time $t_1$ , then even if we could solve the equations exactly from that time forward using the state values at $t_1$ as our initial condition, the future solution will be inaccurate because we are on a different trajectory.
 This means that the second component of total error depends on the dynamics of the system itself.

 The total error of a simulation is therefore not easy to analyze.
-For the one and two compartment models we have examined in this chapter, all trajectories end up at the same steady state, so total error tends to decrease with time, but not all systems behave in this manner.
-Particularly treacherous are systems that behave chaotically so that, once the computed solution diverges even slightly from the proper trajectory, it subsequently moves rapidly away from the original and the time evolution becomes totally different.
+For the one and two compartment models we have examined in this chapter, all trajectories end up at the same steady state, so total error tends to decrease with time, but not all systems behave like this.
+Particularly treacherous are systems with chaotic behavior, in which, once the computed solution diverges even slightly from the proper trajectory, it subsequently moves rapidly away from the original and the time evolution becomes totally different.

 Chaos is not the only circumstance that may produce high sensitivity to numerical error.
 Consider the Hodgkin-Huxley membrane action potentials elicited by two current stimuli, one near threshold and the other twice as strong.
-The left panel of Fig. 4.18 shows action potentials computed with the backward Euler method using time steps of 25 and 5 μ s, the Crank-Nicholson method using $\Delta t = 25 \mu$ s, and CVODE using local absolute error tolerance = 0.01.
+The left panel of Fig. 4.18 shows action potentials computed with the backward Euler method using time steps of 25 and 5 $\mu$ s, the Crank-Nicholson method using $\Delta t = 25 \mu$ s, and CVODE using local absolute error tolerance = 0.01.
 For the strong stimulus, all three integration methods produced nearly identical results.
-However, the backward Euler method displayed a noticeable error when the 25 μ s time step was used to compute the response to the weak stimulus (dashed line).
+However, the backward Euler method displayed a noticeable error when the 25 $\mu$ s time step was used to compute the response to the weak stimulus (dashed line).
 The weak stimulus allowed membrane potential to hover near spike threshold, so that a small error due to the time step could grow into a large error in the time of occurrence of the action potential.
-The error was much smaller in the simulation computed with $\Delta t = 5 \ \mu s$.
+The error was much smaller in the simulation computed with $\Delta t = 5 \,\mu s$ .